ethanryan/publisher-bookshop-api/README.md

 run `rake db:seed`

-Note: this app has the following routes:

-resources :publishers, only: [:index, :show] resources :publishers do resources :shops, only: [:index] end resources :shops, only: [:index, :show] resources :books, only: [:index]

-Note: shops#index will conditionally render publisher_shops_path if params[:publisher_id]
+Note: this app has index and show routes for each model, and a nested route for publisher_shops. shops#index will conditionally render the publisher_shops_path if params[:publisher_id].

 ### Endpoint 1